roryl/lucee-book/clustering.md

 https://github.com/getrailo/railo/wiki/Using-database-for-session-data-storage

-##Client Clustering
+##Enabling Client Clustering
 Enabled client storage is the same as session storage above, but the Application.cfc simply needs to enable client storage.
-This will create a table "cf_client_data"
+This will create a table "cf_client_data" along with the "cf_session_data" table.
+Usually client and session data is used together, but you could only use client storage if needed.

 {% gist id="roryl/201a70ad0bbbc27f84c7cc538c95b43d",file="Application.cfc" %}{% endgist %}